paularintaharri/LostInTranslation/README.md

 ## Profile page

 From the navigation bar, the user can navigate to the Profile page.
-On Profile view users can see the translation history.
+On the Profile view users can see the translation history.
 History includes max 10 latest inputted translations.
 On the profile view user can also clear the translation history or log out, when translation and user history will be removed and the user will be redirected to the login page.

 ![image oh the profile page](https://github.com/paularintaharri/LostInTranslation/blob/master/public/readme-images/profile_page.png)